The Warren Buffett Paradox

 Luckily, the factory was insured…but insured by a company also belonging to Berkshire.

-He owns a normal house, drives a normal car, eats breakfast at McDonald’s.
+He owns a normal house, drives a normal car and eats breakfast at McDonald’s.

 The only expense he has is his private jet.

-As such, at the end of 2019, Buffett was sitting on a pile of cash equivalent to 140$ billion at Berkshire, money that his companies were making, and that he didn’t want to invest (nor spend of course) because he thought all other companies were too expensive.
+As such, at the end of 2019, Buffett was sitting on a pile of cash equivalent to 140$ billion at Berkshire, money that his companies were making, and that he didn’t want to invest (nor spend of course).
+He thought all other companies were too expensive, and so waited for the arising of a good opportunity.

 How the Economy Works

-You see there are two types of spendings: expenses, and assets.
+There are two types of spending: expenses, and assets.

 Buying a share of a company is an asset.
 The share will make money for you in the form of a dividend, and you will have more money.